-The Zcash transaction format is as follows (this should be read in the context of consensus rules later in the section):
+The Zcash transaction format up to and including transaction version 4 is as follows (this should be read in the context of consensus rules later in the section):

-Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: • fOverwintered flag (bit 31) • version (bits 300) - transaction version. ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. ≥ 1 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin. ≥ 1 Varies tx_out_count compactSize uint Number of transparent outputs. ≥ 1 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . ≥ 2 Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit. ≥ 2 1802· nJoinSplit vJoinSplit JoinSplitDescription [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded as in §7.2 'JoinSplit Description Encoding and Consensus' on p.
-43. $\geq 2 \dagger$ 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key. ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey.
+Version Bytes Name Data Type Description 14 4 header uint32 Contains: • f0verwintered flag (bit 31) • version (bits 30 0) - transaction version.
+14 Varies tx_in_count compactSize Number of transparent inputs.
+14 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin.
+14 Varies tx_out_count compactSize Number of transparent outputs.
+14 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin.
+14 4 lock_time uint32 Unix-epoch UTC time or block height , encoded as in Bitcoin .
+24 Varies nJoinSplit compactSize The number of JoinSplit descriptions in vJoinSplit.
+23 1802· nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus' on p.
+43. 24 † 32 joinSplitPubKey byte[32] An encoding of a JoinSplitSig public validating key.
+24† 64 joinSplitSig byte[64] A signature on a prefix of the transaction encoding, validated using joinSplitPubKey as specified in §4.8 'Non-malleability' on p.23.